stevencombs/retrocombs.github.io/_posts/2020/2020-07-19-tapuino-project.md

 As part of my [Commodore Plus/4 series](https://www.stevencombs.com/plus4), chapter three, of the user's manual, includes a sections on using a datasette and a disk drive.
 In a previous post, I created the [modern replacement for the disk drive](https://www.stevencombs.com/pi1541), now it's time to create a datasette replacement called, the Tapuino.

 "What's a Tapuino," you ask?
-It's a cool modern replacement for the [Commodore Datasette](https://en.wikipedia.org/wiki/Commodore_Datasette) made from an Arduino, in this case the [inexpensive nano version](https://amzn.to/2ZLXbaL) along with some easy to source electronic components.
+It's an Arduino-based modern replacement for the [Commodore Datasette](https://en.wikipedia.org/wiki/Commodore_Datasette).
+For this project, the [inexpensive Arduino Nano version](https://amzn.to/2ZLXbaL) along with some easy to source electronic components.
 You can learn all about the Tapuino on the [Sweetlilmre's 1337 beef: Building the Tapuino R2](http://sweetlilmre.blogspot.com/2015/03/building-tapuino-r2.html?m=1) blog post.

 > **NOTE:** While this post focuses on the Tapuino for a Commodore Plus/4, this build will also work with a C16 or other TED series Commodore computer.
 If you want to use the Tapuino with a VIC-20, C64, or C128, you only need to replace the 7 pin DIN connector with this [C2N Power Adapter](http://store.go4retro.com/c2n-power/) that will also allow you to tap power from those computers for other projects.